LiveHelperChat/rag-embed/sample-application/README.md

 ## Search by embedings

+Last argument is your collection ID

 ```
-php search_embeddings.php "What php version is supported"
+php search_embeddings.php "Your search query" "Collection ID"
 ```

 ## Incorporate vector storage and embeding API into LHC for self hosting solution.